katzurk/Cleaning-Robot-Simulation/README.md

 ## Roadmap
-1. skeleton of Robot, Room and Visualiser.
+1. skeleton of Robot, Room, Furniture and Visualiser.
-    - room constraction
+    - room and furniture constraction
     - robot constraction
     - visualiser can show robot in room
 2. Robot can generate simple path in the room
     - robot movement algorithm
     - visualiser can show path and cleaned area
     - visualiser can show robot moving in room (simulation)
-3. adding Obstacles and Robot avoidance of obstacles
+3. adding Furniture and Robot avoidance of obstacles
     - obstacles constraction (rectangular)
     - visualiser can show obstacles
     - robot avoiding obstacles